Jackbrocp/Investigating_the_Effectiveness_of_Data_Augmentation/README.md

 # Investigating the Effectiveness of Data Augmentation from Similarity and Diversity: An Empirical Study
-This is the official implementation of the paper "Investigating the Effectiveness of Data Augmentation from Similarity and Diversity: An Empirical Study", as was used for the paper.
+This is the official implementation of the [paper](https://www.sciencedirect.com/science/article/pii/S0031320323009019) "Investigating the Effectiveness of Data Augmentation from Similarity and Diversity: An Empirical Study", as was used for the paper.
 We release all the codes of our work (both for embedding model training and metric computation).

-You can directly start off using our implementations.
+You can start off using our implementations directly.
 ## Usage
 - Clone this directory and `cd`  into it.